hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Update a subnet IP version, gateway, DHCP, DNS name servers, or host routes.
-The update command will do its best to guess the IP version from the CIDR, but you may override it.
-The DNS name servers should be a command seperated list e.g.: 10.1.1.1,10.2.2.2.
+Update a subnet IP version, gateway, DHCP, DNS name servers and host routes.
+The 'update' command tries to guess the IP version from the CIDR, but you may override it.
+The DNS name servers should be a command-seperated list e.g.: 10.1.1.1,10.2.2.2.
 The host routes should be a semicolon separated list of destination and nexthop pairs e.g.: 127.0.0.1/32,10.1.1.1;100.1.1.1/32,10.2.2.2

 ###Examples
 Update 'subwoofer' gateway: